By Jessie Festa. This post on the best places to take pictures in NYC features affiliate links to trusted partners we think you’ll love!

 This glass and steel structure at the World Trade Center designed by Spanish architect Santiago Calatrava plays with light and space in a way that’s truly breathtaking.

 Aside from being a spectacular sight on its own, the structure is also a transportation hub for the subway and NJ Transit PATH trains — plus it’s one of the city’s biggest shopping malls.

 Head to the platform at the Church Street entrance for the best views.

 23. Blank Slate Tea

-This NoMad cafe — featuring soft floral wallpaper, pastel pink booths, and mouth-watering afternoon tea offerings — is so aesthetically pleasing that it was basically built for Instagram.
+This NoMad cafe is one of the most beautiful aesthetic places in New York City, featuring soft floral wallpaper, pastel pink booths, and mouth-watering afternoon tea offerings.
+It’s so aesthetically pleasing that it feels like it was basically built for Instagram.